-- 1 In the navigation tree, select the device manager that the controller is associated with. - 2 Select the Devices page and click Add Control Program. - 3 Enter the Display Name. - 4 Select the controller or Gateway that you want to associate the new equipment with.
+- 1 In the navigation tree, select the device manager that the controller is associated with. - 2 Select the Devices page and click Add Control Program. - 3 Enter the Name. - 4 Select the controller or Gateway that you want to associate the new equipment with.
 If you select CCN Controller, enter the Bus and Element number of the controller. - 5 Do one of the following:

-If the control program is

-In the Control Program drop-down list a.
-Select the control program that you generated in EquipmentBuilder.
+If the control program is ii die condoi program is In the Control Program drop-down list a.
+Select the control program that you generated in EquipmentBuilder. b.
+Click Save .

-b.
-Click Accept.

 Not in the Control Program drop-down list a.
-Click Add New.

-b.
-Browse to select the view file.

-c.
-Click Open.

-d.
-Click Continue.

-e.
-Click Close .

-f.
-Click Close again.
+Click Add New Equipment. b.
+If other equipment in the system uses the current control program select which equipment you want to change: Change this control program only Change for all control programs of this type on this network only Change for all control programs of this type b.
+Click Add New and browse to select the control program. c.
+Click Continue. d.
+Click Save.